 - Dirk Badenhorst

 Pay your respects to the powerful forces of nature that are present at the summit caldera of Kilauea in Hawaii Volcanoes National Park from a seldom-visited viewing platform along the rim of Halemaumau Crater.
-Amau ferns, from which the caldera takes its name, are perched at the crater’s rim and with their “scorched” fern leaves, varying from green to red in color, they make this place all the more special.
-Although the platform is close to the Visitor Center and the Volcano House Lodge (one of our trip hotels) you can still enjoy some solitude at sunset as the skies start giving way to the creeping glow of the volcano, or at dawn in anticipation of the rising sun looking east.
+Amau ferns, from which the caldera takes its name, are perched at the crater's rim and with their "scorched" fern leaves, varying from green to red in color, they make this place all the more special.
+Enjoy some solitude at sunset as the skies start giving way to the creeping glow of the volcano, or at dawn in anticipation of the rising sun looking east.
 This is your chance to have one last moment to see the glowing spirit of Madame Pele (the Hawaiian goddess of fire) before the sun guides your day.

 - Alex Steele